lilsugsy/R3F-ScrollControls-Tutorial-With-Gsap/README.md

 This is repositry contains the files that we created in my youtube tutorial here: https://www.youtube.com/watch?v=52sTNIJs78A

-## Getting Started with Create React App
+## Getting Started with this project
 - Download the repository,
 - Unzip it,
 - Rename the folder to be what you want your project to be called